-5 Charles Woodson, who posted nine interceptions when he won the NFL's Defensive Player of the Year award in 2009, is the NFL's active leader in interceptions.
-Woodson, who is in his 18th NFL campaign, has 62 interceptions, 19 more than DeAngelo Hall's 43.
+S Charles Woodson, who posted nine interceptions when he won the NFL's Defensive Player of the Year award in 2009, is the NFL's active leader in interceptions.
+Woodson, who is in his 18th NFL campaign, has 64 interceptions, 21 more than DeAngelo Hall's 43.
 Woodson has five seasons with at least five picks in his Hall of Fame career.
+Woodson also moved into sixth on the all-time interceptions list in 2015.
+Here is who is ahead of him:

-ACTIVE INTERCEPTION LEADERS
+ALL-TIME INTERCEPTION LEADERS